omofoxx/omofoxx/README.md

 C+H, W2i / Iwcare.
 (May not respond if I'm not around at the time.
 I'm often afk for several hours at a time, meaning it could take a while for me to see a whisper.)

 My discord is omofox.
-However please whisper/talk to me ingame before adding me on there.
-I do not typically text first nor am I the best at keeping a conversation up.
+However please only use this if you need to urgently contact me.
+(Also give me a heads up in whispers!!)

 Updating this later when I have the time!